neurall/dna/README.md

 https://neurall.github.io/dna/
  I was curious how dna actually looks like as a raw data.

- So I thrown together simple short easily hackable DNA visualiser.

- Thats downloads and shows in realtime line by line chromosome 1 where all of 4 letters have unique 4 colors.
+ So I thrown together simple short easily hackable DNA visualiser that downloads and shows in realtime line by line chromosome 1 where all of 4 letters have unique 4 colors.

  I am mostly curious about what will I actually see.